Motorsport in Italy: The Italian Grand Prix and Monza

 1921 featured the first-ever Italian Grand Prix, which took place in Montichiary, Italy, and featured two Italian entrants.
 The Italian Grand Prix has since been held annually, and one year after the inaugural race it was moved to the Autodromo Nazionale di Monza, which has hosted the race nearly every year up to today.
 The race has been a part of Formula One World Championship calendar every year since the sport's inception in 1950 and it is the most held national Grand Prix in history.
 The first ever Italian winner of the storied race was Pietro Bordino, who took home the 1922 victory in his Fiat.
 However, an Italian driver has not won the race since 1966, when Ludovico Scarfiotti took home the win in his Ferrari 312 F1.
 That would in fact be Scarfiotti's lone finish in the 1966 Formula One season, which saw him finish tenth in the drivers' championship.

-Monza is widely considered one of the most famous and historic race tracks in the world -- it is the third-oldest purpose-built motor racing circuit in the world and today it hosts rounds of the GT World Challenge Endurance Cup, International GT Open and Euroformula Open Championship, as well as various local championships such as the TCR Italian Series, Italian GT Championship, Porsche Carrera Cup Italia and Italian F4 Championship, as well as the Monza Rally Show.
+Monza Circuit is the third-oldest purpose-built motor racing circuit in the world and today it hosts rounds of the GT World Challenge Endurance Cup, International GT Open and Euroformula Open Championship, as well as various local championships such as the TCR Italian Series, Italian GT Championship, Porsche Carrera Cup Italia and Italian F4 Championship, as well as the Monza Rally Show.